Perverse filtrations and Fourier transforms

 Throughout, we work over the complex numbers $\BC$.
 For a proper morphism $f: X \to Y$ between nonsingular varieties, the perverse truncation functor \cite{BBD} filters the derived direct image $Rf_* \BQ_X \in D^b_c(Y)$, which yields an increasing filtration on the cohomology either for the total space $X$ or for a closed fiber.
 Such a filtration is called the perverse filtration, which encodes important topological invariants of the map $f: X \to Y$.

 In recent years, perverse filtrations have played a crucial role in the study of integrable systems, enumerative geometry, and geometric representation theory.
 For many interesting abelian fibrations (\emph{e.g.}~Hitchin systems), the associated perverse filtration is discovered to satisfy the following two mysterious properties: \begin{enumerate} \item[(i)] it is \emph{multiplicative} with respect to the cup-product, and \item[(ii)] the location of a tautological class in the filtration is determined by its \emph{Chern grading} of the universal family. \end{enumerate} Indeed, the $P=W$ conjecture of de Cataldo--Hausel--Migliorini for $\mathrm{GL}_r$ is equivalent to~(i,~ii) for the $\mathrm{GL}_r$-Hitchin system \cite{dCHM1, dCMS}, and was proven recently using special properties of Hitchin moduli spaces \cite{MS_PW, HMMS}.
-Similar phenomena have also been found or conjectured for Lagrangian fibrations associated with compact hyper-K\"ahler manifolds \cite{SY, dCMS}, compactified Jacobians associated with torus knots \cite{OY, OY2}, and moduli of $1$-dimensional stable sheaves on~$\BP^2$ \cite{KPS}.
+On the other hand, similar phenomena have also been found or conjectured for Lagrangian fibrations associated with compact hyper-K\"ahler manifolds \cite{SY, dCMS}, compactified Jacobians associated with torus knots \cite{OY, OY2}, and moduli of $1$-dimensional stable sheaves on~$\BP^2$ \cite{KPS}, and one would like to understand this beyond the Hitchin setting.
 Note that, for general proper morphisms, the perverse filtration will typically not be multiplicative even if the singularities of the fibers are mild \cite[Exercise 5.6.8]{Park}.

-The purpose of this paper is to initiate a framework to study systematically the perverse filtrations associated with abelian fibrations, which gives a uniform explanation for (i, ii) that applies in different geometric settings.
+The purpose of this paper is to systematically study the perverse filtrations associated with abelian fibrations, and give a uniform explanation for (i, ii) that applies in different geometric settings.
 We show that both (i) and (ii) are essentially consequences of the \emph{duality} between derived categories of coherent sheaves and the \emph{support theorem} in the decomposition theorem package.
 Our work also shows the motivic nature of the decomposition theorem associated with abelian fibrations.